• Skip to primary navigation

 • Others

-What is bak kwa?
+What is Bak Kwa?

-The closest English translation I can think of for Bak Kwa, also known as rougan, is Chinese pork jerky.
 Even then, the name doesn't do it justice as jerky is usually tough and dry, whilst bak kwa can be sinfully fatty.
 But the gist is that it is a dried, semi-preserved Chinese meat that was traditionally made from pork.
-(Nowadays, there are different versions such as beef and chicken bak kwa (halal), spicy bak kwa etc, mala bak kwa etc. I even made vegan mushroom bak kwa a couple of times!)

 Fun fact: Bak kwa is so ubiquitous in Singapore that Bloomberg even released a bak kwa index to track its price!